kbrudnowski/Watermark_er/README.md

 * Open the folder containing the original image and the folder with the saved watermarked image.

 ## Requirements
 * Python 3.x
 * Tkinter
 * Pillow (PIL) library

 ## Installation
 1. Clone the repository or download the code files.
 2. Make sure you have Python and Tkinter installed on your system.
-3. Install the required Pillow library by running the command: pip install pillow.
+3. Install the required Pillow library by running the command: "pip install pillow".

 ## Usage

-1. Run the watermark_me.py file using Python.
+1. Run the "watermark_me.py" file using Python.
 2. The application window will open.
 3. Click on the "Upload" button to select an image file to watermark.
 4. The selected image will be displayed in the preview area.